 If we wouldn't expect sick grown ups to bounce out of bed when their alarm clock went off, we shouldn't expect babies to do so, either.

 This has been one of the mantras which has got me through the tougher parts of parenting: would I expect this of a grown up?

-I've asked it when Matilda was having one of those bedtimes which drags on and on and on and on.
+I've asked it when MM was having one of those bedtimes which drags on and on and on and on.
 Do I expect grown ups to fall asleep on cue every single evening?
 No. Sometimes our heads are buzzing with the day's events and we struggle to switch off.

-I've asked it when Matilda has woken up in the middle of the night.
+I've asked it when MM has woken up in the middle of the night.
 Do I expect grown ups to stay asleep all night every night?
 No. Sometimes we get jolted awake by unexpected noises or the cold or sudden, inexplicable panics.

 I've asked it when she has been either ravenous or completely disinterested in food.
 Do I expect grown ups to eat set portions every day, regardless of how much exercise they may or may not have had?
 No. Sometimes we need seconds.
 Sometimes we're not that hungry.
 And we don't even have growth spurts.

 It seems to me that so much parenting advice is about getting our babies to act like convenient little robots.
 We want them to switch on and off at the times we've decreed, to need the level of routine maintenance specified in the baby manual, to develop new skills on schedule (so they're not falling behind all the other babies we're secretly feeling competitive towards) and to accept the parent-chosen activities we've programmed into the Google Calendars they don't even know how to use yet.